dimpase/csdp/spkg/README.md

-Sage spkg costinsting of csdp lib+headers will come here.
+Sage spkg costinsting of csdp lib+headers, and the usual spkg-related stuff.